luapower/luapower-all/glue.md

 ...
 ~~~

-Hints:
+To get the effect of static (single or multiple) inheritance, use `glue.update`.

-  * to get the effect of static (single or multiple) inheritance, use `glue.update`.
+When setting inheritance, you can pass in a function.

-* when setting inheritance, you can pass in a function.
+Unlike `glue.object`, this doesn't add any keys to the object.

 ------------------------------------------------------------------------------